mgbmix/mgbmix/content/CARDS/DROP02/0156 - The Dial-Up Men.md

 # Rules Text

 /No-Call List/
-At the end of each turn, add a phone number counter to this card.
+At the end of each player's turn, you may add a phone number counter to this card.
 When this card has seven or more phone number counters, you may reveal a Weapon card from your hand.
 If you do, you win the game.

 # Card Nav